PHY 2054 (Physics 2 without Calculus) Fall 2017

-We will email your scores for the student response questions approximately once a week, assuming that you do the required registration of your remote.
+We will post your scores for the student response questions on the Canvas gradebook approximately once a week, assuming that you do the required registration of your remote.
 To receive credit for your responses, your remote number must be registered on the H-ITT registration page.

 Total minimal scores (after adding HITT points and truncating to 100) ensuring a particular letter-grade are shown below (grades are not rounded).
 Note that this scale is absolute and will not be adjusted to a curve.
 This ensures that there is no competition between students.

 You will be given your scores for each component of the course in a timely manner, and it is your responsibility to keep a record of them to know how you are doing in the course.

 - You will be e-mailed your H-ITT scores approximately once a week.

 - Your homework scores are available from e-Learning and WebAssign.

 - Your quiz scores are on the graded quizzes, which are handed back to you in discussion section.
 They are also available on the E-Learning system for this course.
 You should keep your quizzes as a reference and also in case there is a discrepancy between the score you see on E-Learning and the one on your graded paper.

 - Your exam scores will also be posted to E-Learning.